-LW12 should be sown between March and November.
+LW9 can be sown in March or November.
 Spring and autumn provide ideal conditions as moisture and warmth are in good supply.
 If overseeding into grass, it is best to sow during autumn when grass growth has slowed down.

 Distribute seed with a handheld or pedestrian spreader, at the recommended sowing rate of 3g/sqm.
 Mix the wildflower seeds with an inert carrier (such as sharp sand), at a ratio of four parts sand to one part seed (by weight).
 This makes it easier to achieve an even distribution and also provides a visual marker, making it easier to see any missed patches and avoid seeding areas twice.